JLMuehlbauer/Project-2-Classification/README.md

 {'C': 0.005, 'solver': 'lbfgs'}

 This model had the best combination of f1, accuracy, ROC AUC and most importantly, recall scores.
 Recall was the primary evaluation metric due to the high cost of false negatives; however, there were cases when the recall score was high but there was a significant reduction in the other 3 scores.
 This means that the model was signicantly over predicting that people would have a stroke.
-While this certainly cut down on false negatives, the cost over so many false positives would be difficult to justify.
+While this certainly cut down on false negatives, the cost of so many false positives would be difficult to justify.
 Without knowing exact the cost of false negatives compared to that of false positives, the chosen model seemed to have the best combination of 4 metrics.
 The values of which are shown below:

 | Recall | f1 | ROC AUC | Accuracy |